Elisa Hollenberg (Door Facilitator)

 Michael Haltrecht (DJ, Door Facilitator)

-Ferenc Szabo (DJ)
+Ferenc Szabo (DJ, Door Facilitator)

-Twyla Kowalenko (Steward, DJ, Door Facilitator)
+Twyla Kowalenko (Steward, DJ)

 Twyla dances to find truth, express herself, connect with others, move through energies, be present and experience joy.
 Having overcome a fear that kept her from dancing freely most of her life, dance is now the main focus and love of her life.
 She loves to hold space for others to experience the power of dance and is the founder of the community outreach component of Dance Our Way Home, facilitates dance in the community and at York University.
 She is pursuing a doctoral degree in dance at York to better understand the barriers that keep us from dancing and how to overcome them to broaden its reach.

-Judith was ecstatic to join the MAC in January 2018 after being a regular dancer with The Move for the past 2 years.
 A recreational and sometimes performing dancer since childhood, Judith began exploring ecstatic dance in the 1990s as an expanded somatic expression of her yoga and meditation practice.
 As a yoga teacher and shiatsu therapist since 1998, these days Judith integrates academic inquiry with bodywork and dance to explore somatic ways of knowing and being in community.
 As a feminist and empowered mother of two, Judith explores conscious relationship in both personal and global contexts.
 She also teaches occasional community yoga classes and offers shiatsu therapy privately.
 In her academic life, Judith is developing policy and practice innovations toward intersectional equity and ethics of care in the wellness communities for workers and consumers.
 Judith is a PhD Candidate (ABD expected summer 2018) in the Gender, Feminist, and Women’s Studies program at York University, Toronto.
 The working title of her dissertation is “What is Critical Yoga Studies?: Gender, Health and Cross-Cultural Consumption of Yoga in Contemporary North America.”